cltc-berkeley/c3ec/markdown/LRO/3-Additional_Cybersecurity_Best_Practices.md

     *   Norton AntiVirus: [https://support.norton.com/sp/en/us/home/current/solutions/v13139256_ns_retail_en_us](https://support.norton.com/sp/en/us/home/current/solutions/v13139256_ns_retail_en_us)
     *   McAfee AntiVirus: [https://service.mcafee.com/webcenter/portal/cp/home/articleview?articleId=TS101105](https://service.mcafee.com/webcenter/portal/cp/home/articleview?articleId=TS101105)
 3. If the device cannot be recovered or contains sensitive information, document the information as described above as if the device had been lost or stolen, and contact your General Counsel.
 4. If the device is not working properly, or you are unable to run AntiVirus software (as would be the case with Ransomware), attempt to turn off the computer.
-At this stage, you may need the consult a professional to restore, or refresh your operating system.
+At this stage, you may need to consult a professional to restore, or refresh your operating system.
 5. If the malware is removed, update all software.
 Consider changing all important passwords that may have been saved on that computer and enable MFA on any accounts that may have been compromised.

 _In the event of a data breach:_